-University tells non-students to go now as Hong Kong campus showdowns loom
+Hong Kong campus protest showdowns loom but tension eases

 “If the university cannot continue to fulfil its basic mission and tasks, we must seek the assistance of relevant government departments to lift the current crisis.”

+One non-student protester, Fung, also 18, said he was also shocked at the decision to allow the highway to reopen.

+“We couldn’t stop it.
+I agree there’s a need for better communication and coordination between CUHK protesters and non-CUHK protesters.”

-Protesters paralysed parts of Hong Kong for a fifth day on Friday, forcing schools to close and disrupting transport.
+Demonstrators paralysed parts of Hong Kong for a fifth day on Friday, forcing schools to close and disrupting transport.

 The week has also seen a marked intensification of the violence.

-A 70-year-old street cleaner, who had been hit in the head by one of several bricks thrown by “masked rioters”, died on Thursday.
+A 70-year-old street cleaner, who had been hit in the head by one of several bricks police said had been thrown by “masked rioters”, died on Thursday.
 On Monday, police blamed a “rioter” for dousing a man in petrol and setting him on fire.
 The victim is in critical condition.

 On the same day, police shot a protester in the abdomen.
 He is in stable condition.